 Anime & Manga

 - The Tenchi Muyo!
 OVA series pulled this off no less than four times, with Sasami having merged with Tsunami, one of the three Chousin, her mother Misaki being Counteractor, one of the few beings capable of fighting the Chousin, Washu being another one of the three Chousin, and finally Tenchi himself being an avatar of a force even more powerful than the Chousin themselves.

 - Saori in Saint Seiya in about the mid of the first season is revealed to be the earthly incarnation Athena.

 - Vivio, Nanoha's adopted daughter in Magical Girl Lyrical Nanoha, turned out to be a clone of Sankt Kaiser Olivie, the Belkan Saint Church's figure of worship.
 One wonders if the Saint Church finds it weird that they have their equivalent of Jesus Christ enrolled in one of their schools.
 (It turns out they're honored.)

-- In Mai-Otome, it turns out that Mikoto, the chubby black cat that hangs around Mashiro, is mentally connected to Mikoto, the petite but deceptively-strong goddess who lives in the Black Valley with Mai and uses astral projection to keep people away from the Harmonium Organ.
+- In Mai-Otome, it turns out that Mikoto, the chubby black cat that hangs around Mashiro, is mentally connected to Mikoto, the petite but deceptively-strong goddess who lives in the Black Valley with Mai and uses astral projection to keep people away from the Harmonium Organ, and is possibly connected to the HiME from the original series, which is hinted to be the distant past of this universe.

 - In Higurashi no Naku Koro ni, second-season character Hanyuu has been present all along, but gone unnoticed by the main character due to being intangible.
 She describes herself as "a powerless god" since she can't influence events positively: when the True Companions start to go off the deep end, they become somewhat aware of Hanyuu's presence but it only registers as the sense that they are being watched by something they can't see, which only makes them even more paranoid.
 Later on, she begins taking a more positive and active role.

 - In Eureka Seven, the comic-relief mystical tea-brewing Gonzy turns out to be a Coralian himself.